-- 1. Automatic index candidates are identified based on the usage of table columns in SQL statements.
-Ensure that table statistics are up to date.
-Tables without statistics are not considered for automatic indexing.
-Tables with stale statistics are not considered for automatic indexing. - 2.
+- Automatic index candidates are identified based on the usage of table columns in SQL statements. - Tables that have high DML activity are excluded if the performance overhead of index maintenance during DML outweighs the benefit of improved query performance. - Automatic indexes can be single-column or multi-column. - Tables with stale or missing optimizer statistics are not considered for automatic indexes until statistics are gathered and fresh. - 2.
 Index candidates are initially created invisible and unusable.
-They are not visible to the application workload.
-Invisible automatic indexes cannot be used by SQL statements in the application workload.

-Automatic indexes can be single-column or multi-column.
-They are considered for the following:

-- Table columns (including virtual columns) - · Partitioned and non-partitioned tables - Selected expressions (for example, JSON expressions) - 3.
-A sample of workload SQL statements is tested against the candidate indexes.
-During this verification phase, some or all candidate indexes will be built and made valid so that the performance effect on SQL statements can be measured.
+At this stage, they are metadata only and not visible to the application workload.
+Index candidates can be: - Table columns (including virtual columns). - Partitioned and non-partitioned tables. - Selected expressions (for example, JSON expressions). - Single or multi-column. - 3.
+A sample of workload SQL statements is test parsed to determine which indexes are determined by the optimizer to be beneficial.
+Indexes deemed useful by the optimizer are built and made valid so that the performance effect on SQL statements can be measured.
 All candidate indexes remain invisible during the verification step.

-If the performance of SQL statements is not improved by using the candidate indexes, they remain invisible.
+Indexes that are not identified as useful by the optimizer remain invisible and unusable.

-4. Candidate valid indexes found to improve SQL performance will be made visible and available to the application workload.
-Candidate indexes that do not improve SQL performance will revert to invisible and be unusable after a short delay.

-During the verification stage, if an index is found to be beneficial, but an individual SQL statement suffers a performance regression, a SQL plan baseline is created to prevent the regression when the index is made visible.

-5. Unusable and unused valid indexes are deleted by the automatic indexing process.
+- 4. A sample of workload SQL statements is test executed to determine which indexes improve performance. - Candidate valid indexes found to improve SQL performance will be made visible and available to the application workload.
+Candidate indexes that do not improve SQL performance will revert to invisible and be unusable after a short delay. - During the verification stage, if an index is found to be beneficial, but an individual SQL statement suffers a performance regression, a SQL plan baseline is created to prevent the regression when the index is made visible. - Unused automatic indexes are dropped by the automatic indexing process after the configurable retention period has expired.